Annuals

 Fertilize Regularly

-Prune and deadhead
+Prune and Deadhead

-Ways to Protect from Frost in Spring
+Ways to Protect Your Annuals from Frost in Spring

 Bringing your plants indoors is the safest method of frost protection.
 Place your plants in a sunny window (but not touching the cold glass) and water as required.